jbboehr/oni-mods/README.md

 Name | Description | Status
 ---|---|---
-LaserTurret | Track and attack critters | Done HyperbaricReservoir | High pressure reservoirs | Done Retained Cell | a cell where things can be dropped and no dupes allowed to take. | TODO
+LaserTurret | Track and attack critters | Done HyperbaricReservoir | High pressure reservoirs | TODO new texture Retained Cell | a cell where things can be dropped and no dupes allowed to take. | TODO

 ## 开发工具 Developing With